Rick Cook (writer)

 James Richard Cook (1944 – January 13, 2022) was an American author of novels and stories.

 Personal life and death

 James Richard Cook was born in 1944.
+In 1988, Cook was living in Phoenix, Arizona.
+That June, he was a contestant on Jeopardy!; over the course of two days, he won a boxed Jeopardy! game, a Caribbean resort vacation on Saint Martin via Eastern Air Lines, and US$12,300.
 In the Society for Creative Anachronism, where he co-founded the Kingdom of Atenveldt, he was known as Sir Richard Ironsteed.
 Cook died on January 13, 2022.

 Published works

 Articles

 As of January 2022, Locus listed five articles published by Cook: